 FNAR 360 Senior Seminar: Professional Portfolio.
 The students will analyze the job markets and prepare analyses of current issues in the performing arts.
 Analyses of demographics affecting the operations and organization of art programs in the United States will be studied.
 Students will be required to create a portfolio of personal data to prepare for job searches, prepare for mock interviews and present exhibition of works.
-Spring.
-Prerequisite: Junior Standing 3 semester hours.
-Music Core & Writing Intensive.
-Typically offered Spring Term.
+Prerequisite: junior standing.
+3 semester credit hours.
+Fine Arts Core and Writing Inten.
+Typically offered: spring term.

 FNAR 381 Advanced Studio I. An advanced studio course that focuses on advanced issues in art making related to medium and content.
 The instructor may also introduce a theme for the course to further influence student work.
-Pre-requisite: Any 100 or 200 level studio course.
-3 semester hours.
-Typically offered Fall and Spring Terms.
+Prerequisite: Any 100 or 200 level studio course.
+3 semester credit hours.
+Typically offered: fall and spring terms.